mollyy0514/GO_QUIC_socket/README.md

 - Modulize socket code, so that it can automatically organize the experiment result.
 Especially tls_key.log for QUIC need to be stored in order to check previous experiment data in Wireshark.

 **1120**:
-- implement qlog & qvis
+- Implement qlog & qvis

 **1122**:
-- connect to devices and assign ports
+- Connect to devices and assign ports

+**1127**:
+- Open sockets for every UDP phone

 ## Descrption
 Comparison:
 - Stream Socket:
     - Dedicated & end-to-end channel between server and client.